tarsil/saffier/docs/tenancy/contrib.md

 new to you, it is just an inherited [registry](../registry.md) with extra properties specifically created for this purpose 😁.

+If you want a tenant model to exist only inside tenant schemas, set `register_default = False` on the model `Meta`.
+Saffier now applies that consistently to copied tenant models and to the auto-generated ManyToMany through models created from tenant models.

 ## TenantRegistry

 The `TenantRegistry` as mentioned above, it is just an inherited [registry](../registry.md) with extra properties specifically